 People must remember that, unlike e-commerce platforms, Google does not certify that the sites coming up in its searches are genuine.
 Once a user clicks on a Google Shopping ad, he leaves the platform & enters an independent website under specific rules.

 Google has no visibility on the transaction & cannot help much from this point.
-In consequence, few issues may happen.
+In consequence, a few issues may happen.
 We will develop them in the next section.

 Google Shopping Scams

 In 2018, a Google executive got scammed by a Vietnamese seller.
 He bought a Bluetooth headset at an incredibly low price… and never received his purchase.

 Following this, Google made a full investigation.
 They dismantled the cluster of scammers & blocked similar suspicious vendor profiles.

 Overall, on Google Shopping, merchants scam consumers in 2 main ways: